raphaelalmeidamartins/trybe_exercicios/3_Desenvolvimento-Back-end/README.md

 - Implement authentication with JSON Web Tokens;
 - Deploy applications on the Heroku platform;
 - Use TypeScript;
-- We learned Object Oriented Programming (OOP) with TypeScript;
+- We learned Object-Oriented Programming (OOP) with TypeScript;
 - We were introduced to the SOLID principles;
 - We learned about NoSQL databases (Not-only SQL) and how to use MongoDB;
 - We learned to use the Mongoose ODM (Object Document Mapper) library to abstract the integration with the database in projects with MongoDB;